 COSRX Ultimate Moisturising Honey Overnight Mask

-A 3-in-1 product which can be used as an overnight mask to lock in all the moisture while you catch up on some well-deserved sleep.
+A 3-in-1 product that can be used as an overnight mask to lock in all the moisture while you catch up on some well-deserved sleep.

 COSRX Ultimate Nourishing Rice Overnight Spa Mask